ebu/awesome-broadcasting/README.md

 ## Connected TVs

 * [Cross-Platform Authentication](http://ebu.io/project/cpa) - CPA offers an open standard for associating any media device with an online identity.
-* [HbbPlayer](https://github.com/Samsung/HbbPlayer) - An HbbTV application which can playback media from a URL.
-Conforms to HbbTV and W3C specifications.
+* [HbbPlayer](https://github.com/Samsung/HbbPlayer) - An HbbTV and W3C specifications compliant application that can playback media from a URL.
 * [TAL](http://bbc.github.io/tal/) - The TV Application Layer (TAL) is an open source library for building applications for Connected TV devices.

 ## Distributed Media Processing